 My child will be three years old in November – can he/she enroll this year?

 To enroll in a Head Start preschool program, a child must be at least three years old before the public school cut off date for kindergarten in the child’s community.
-For children served by CVHS, this means that the child must be three by September 1st (except for children of families living in Winooski who need to be three by December 31st).
-A child who turns three after the school cut off date may be considered for enrollment after he/she turns three, but priority is given to income eligible children who are three before the public school cut off date.
+For children served by CVHS, this means that the child must be three by September 1st.
+A child who turns three after the school cut off date may be considered for enrollment after he/she turns three at some of our sites, but priority is given to income eligible children who are three before the public school cut off date.